 Dr Foster Unit at Imperial College uses your health information for a number of purposes.
 This page provides a summary of how we use your information.
 You can also read the Dr Foster Unit GDPR Privacy Notice (PDF).

 Who we are

 Dr Foster Unit at Imperial College was set up in 2002 and is part of Imperial College London.
-We are partly funded by a research grant from Dr Foster and various other research grants.
-We are a small unit consisting of 6 researchers, PhD students, 2 Data managers and a Project Administrator.
-The unit is led by Paul Aylin - Professor of Epidemiology and Public Health.
+Our core funding comes from the NIHR Imperial Biomedical Research Centre (BRC).
+We are a small unit consisting of researchers, PhD students, 2 Data managers and a Project Administrator.
+The unit is led by Paul Aylin and Alex Bottle- Professors of Epidemiology and Public Health.

 What we do